About Scheduled backup of Windows Server Backup

 2. In its main interface, choose System Backup under Backup tab.

-4. In the pop-up window, click Add Network Location.
-Type in the address of the shared folder and fill other boxes.
+4. In the pop-up window, click Add Share or NAS Devices.
+Type in the address of the shared folder and fill in other boxes.

 6. Confirm the backup job, and click Start Backup to add this backup schedule.